The next Icon Class ship from Royal Caribbean is coming very soon and will be known as “Star of the Seas.”

 This announcement underscores Royal Caribbean’s commitment to innovation and meeting consumer demand with state-of-the-art vacation options.

 So there we have it.
-Star of the seas named officially.
+Will Star of the seas be on your cruise bucket list?

 So what’s your view on this?
 Do you like the name?
 Do you expect any additional innovations from this launch that won’t already have been seen on Icon of the Seas?
 Let us know your thoughts in the comments!